regits2501/xwiz-server/README.md

         // err is instance of Error()
         // has err.name, err.message, err.stack ...
    })
-]

 ```
-What this enables is to have completely custom popUp pages but same familiar popUp like for instance when you whould like to share something on twitter by pressing a twitter share button.
+What this enables is to have completely custom popUp pages but same familiar popUp, like for instance when you whould like to share something on twitter by pressing a twitter share button.
 Currently the downside is that users of the web site use case will get a popUp warning by browser which they have to allow before popUp apears.
 Test drive [here]

 _**node.js:**_